Silvio Dante: Character biography

 Silvio's criminal interests include loan sharking and bookmaking but his day-to-day role is that of managing the Bada Bing, the most recent in a string of strip clubs that he has operated.
 "The Bing", as it is often referred to, is one of the crime family's major meeting spots, and doubles as a brothel.
 Silvio loves and cares about, and is a strong father to his teenage daughter Heather, whom he calls The Principessa.
 Silvio says that Heather disapproves of his profession, calling it "degrading to women".
-Tony has said to him, "You're a good father."

-When his daughter's soccer coach was found to be involved with one of his young players, Silvio looked for vengeance but followed Tony's decision to let the authorities deal with him.
+When his daughter's and Meadow Soprano's paedophile soccer coach, Don Hauser, was found to be grooming and raping one of his young players, Silvio looked for vigilantism vengeance but followed Tony's decision to let the authorities arrest him.
 Apart from periodic instances of adultery—Christopher says during his intervention in "The Strong, Silent Type" that Silvio was "fucking every slut you got working in the place"—it can be said that he loves his wife, Gabriella Dante (played by Steven Van Zandt's real-life wife Maureen Van Zandt), very much.

-Silvio has a long record of executing traitors throughout the show, including Jimmy Altieri at the end of season 1, Salvatore "Big Pussy" Bonpensiero in season 2 (in league with Tony and Paulie), and Adriana La Cerva in season 5.
+Silvio has a long record of executing/murdering traitors throughout the show, including Jimmy Altieri at the end of season 1, Salvatore "Big Pussy" Bonpensiero in season 2 (in league with Tony and Paulie), and Adriana La Cerva in season 5.
 All were killed when they were discovered to have been cooperating—or, in the case of Altieri, suspected to have been cooperating—with the FBI in their ongoing investigation of the Soprano crime family.
 Like Tony and Paulie, Bonpensiero's killing haunted Silvio.
 In Season 6, Silvio also carries out the execution of Burt Gervasi, garroting him after he discovers that he had been working with the Lupertazzi crime family.

 Silvio's judgment wavered when he realized Tony was positioning Christopher Moltisanti as an intermediary between himself and the rest of the organization because of Christopher's and Tony's blood ties.
-This was made most apparent when Paulie was arrested on a gun charge and Tony made Christopher acting capo of his crew in Paulie's absence.
+This was made most apparent when Paulie was arrested on a gun charge and Tony made Christopher acting capo status of his crew in Paulie's absence.
 Silvio responded by encouraging Gualtieri crew soldier Patsy Parisi to steal from the Esplanade construction site against Tony's and Christopher's orders.